markhopson/cloudformation-serverless-api/README.md

 # cloudformation-serverless-api

-This Github repo contains the material needed for this: https://medium.com/@markhopson/how-to-create-a-serverless-restful-api-with-nodejs-and-aws-9aab63c636db
+This Github repo contains the material needed for this tutorial:

+https://medium.com/@markhopson/how-to-create-a-serverless-restful-api-with-nodejs-and-aws-9aab63c636db

 A simple, RESTful API using AWS Serverless (Cloudformation, API Gateway, Lambda, and DynamoDB).

-An introduction to the technologies
-* Cloudformation
-* API Gateway
-* Lambda
-* DynamoDB

 # Overview